Desktop App

 bash scripts/download-jre.sh

-The Electron main process manages the Java backend lifecycle through Node.js child_process:
+The Electron main process manages the Spring Boot backend through Node.js child_process:

-- On startup, the app automatically checks GitHub Releases for a new version
+- On startup, checks GitHub Releases for a new version

 Configuration